ZadeE1/QuickNgp/README.md

 - **Requires Python To Be Installed 3.8 And Above Along With The Latest Cuda Driver**

 -  **NVIDIA GPU REQUIRED TO RUN AND USE INSTANT-NGP**

+- **CMAKE & GIT MUST BE INSTALLED IF YOU WOULD LIKE TO BUILD FROM SCRATCH**

 ## **Things to know**
 - any paths with a space will cause errors which include: